 commissioner finds that an area in the state is infested or threatened to be infested with forest

-pests or shade tree pests, the commissioner shall determine whether measures of control are
+pests, the commissioner shall determine whether measures of control are needed and are available

-and prescribing measures of control are exempt from the rulemaking provisions of chapter 14
+infestation.
+Prescribing zones of infestation is exempt from the rulemaking provisions of chapter

 does not apply.